HomeGlossary › Isobutyl Quinoline

 The Full Story

 Isobutyl quinoline is a family of synthetic molecules (multiple isomers exist: CAS 65442-31-1, 93-19-6, 68198-80-1) that have defined the smell of leather in perfumery for over a century.
-The most famous formulation, Pyralone (a mixture of quinoline isomers), led to the creation of Mousse de Saxe, a legendary bases in fragrance history.
+The most famous formulation, Pyralone (a mixture of quinoline isomers), led to the creation of Mousse de Saxe, a well-known bases in fragrance history.

 The olfactory character is unmistakable: dark, earthy, rooty, and powerfully leathery, with a green-mossy undertone and an animalic depth that suggests raw hide and tanned skin.
 The molecule is extremely potent -- perfumers rarely use it above 0.5% of a concentrate.
 Even at trace levels, it imposes a strong leather signature.